 Individual children's involvement and participation in the activities available are supported well through the skilful input of staff.
 They observe and question what the children are doing.
-For example, adults use chalk boards to promote mark making, re-creating images, measuring length and number recognition.
+For example, adults use chalk to promote early writing skills outside, recreating images, measuring length and using number recognition.
 Different types of interactive games help promote children's knowledge of colours, shapes and an understanding of the need to take turns.
-Adult-led activities mean that children are given opportunities to practise their listening skills as they take part in story telling and singing action rhymes.
+Adult-led activities mean that children are given opportunities to practise their listening skills as they take part in storytelling and singing action rhymes.
 Children are encouraged to talk about their own family and home, which gives them a sense of where they belong and helps them to feel secure.
 Children are able to make independent choices about how they spend their time in the setting.
 They are able to choose when they have their snack and can always get a drink of water when they want to.
-The setting participates in a speech and language project and also has access to a support network.
-This enables the adults to teach children how to communicate effectively with each other, giving them further confidence in their speech.
-Older children show their understanding of letters and words by attempting to write their names, or pick them out on labels, for example, to self-register.
-Younger children practise their emerging writing skills as they use resources, such as the sand to mark make.
+Adults are particularly adept at promoting children's speech and language skills.
+They work with other professionals to hone their own skills and knowledge for the benefit of the children.
+Older children show their understanding of letters and using words by attempting to write their names on their pictures, or select them to self-register.
+Younger children practise their emerging writing skills as they use resources, such as the sand to make marks in.
+Children's literacy is effectively supported in play and routines.
 All children clearly enjoy and benefit from their time at the setting.
-Staff recognise that some children may have additional needs and effective planning is in place to support individual children with any special educational needs and/or disabilities.
-Different strategies are used to support children's communication and picture prompts are in place to support their understanding of the daily routine.
+Staff recognise that some children may have additional needs and effective planning is in place to support individual children with any special educational needs and/or disabilities to achieve their full potential.
+Different strategies are used to support children's communication, and picture prompts are in place to support their understanding of the daily routine.
+The setting is aware of how to complete the children's progress check at age two and appropriate information is collated for these to be completed as required.